warren-bank/fork-Xanado/README.md

 # Dictionaries
 The `/dictionaries` directory contains all the dictionaries.
 Included with the installation are 4 pre-built dictionaries:
-* SOWPODS_English - 409K words from an [unofficial version](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt) of the standard European English SCRABBLE® dictionary.
+* SOWPODS_English - 409K words from an [unofficial version](https://www.wordgamedictionary.com/sowpods/download/sowpods.txt) of the standard European English SCRABBLE® competition dictionary.
-* German - the word list from the [germandict project on Sourceforge](https://sourceforge.net/projects/germandict/files/).
-404K words.
+* German - 404k word list from the [germandict project on Sourceforge](https://sourceforge.net/projects/germandict/files/).
-* British_English - a custom British English dictionary, designed for casual players, to reflect the average vocabulary of a university-educated Briton.
+* British_English - a custom 66k word British English dictionary, designed for casual players, to reflect the average vocabulary of a university-educated Briton.
 Note that many American word spellings are also included, to reflect the flexible nature of our shared language.
-66K words.
+* ODS8_French - 411k word French SCRABBLE® competition dictionary.
 * Oxford_5000 - 28K words derived from the [Oxford Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/wordlists/oxford3000-5000)

 ## Building your own dictionary